Thread Count Guide: Down Quilts, Pillows & Mattress Toppers. graphic of lower thread count vs higher thread count with pros of each side

 Masterpiece Down Quilts

 When it comes to Down Quilts, the shell dictates how the quilt moves with you.
-A baffle boxed king size quilt with a 3 blanket warmth rating is a perfect year round option for many Australians.
+A baffle boxed king size quilt with a 4 blanket warmth rating is a perfect year round option for many Australians.
 Using the TE100 fabric, it provides a crisp, hotel like feel.
-For couples with different needs, our his and her channel king size quilt is a game changer.
-This utilises the 380 thread count TE270 shell to allow for different warmth levels on each side of the bed.
+For couples with different needs, our his and her quilts are a game changer.
+The Luxurious range utilises the 380 thread count TE270 shell to allow for different warmth levels on each side of the bed.
 You can read more about how this works in our his and hers blog post.

-For our American customers facing severe winters in states like New York or Michigan, the US super king size comforter offers a 6 blanket warmth rating that acts as a fortress against the cold.
-And for those who need maximum insulation, our single size baffle boxed quilt with a 7 blanket warmth rating in TE270 is the warmest option we offer.
+For our American customers facing severe winters in states like New York or Michigan, the US super king size comforter can offer a 6 blanket warmth rating that acts as a fortress against the cold.
+And for those who need maximum insulation, our US super king size baffle boxed comforter with a 7 blanket warmth rating in TE270 is the warmest option we offer.
 The high thread count shell ensures that even with such a high fill weight, the quilt remains breathable and doesn't become a swamp of trapped heat.

 Elite Down Mattress Toppers